zkoss/zk-mvvm-book/syntax/toservercommand.md

 **Target:** class

-**Purpose:** Put the commands we want to notify the server triggered by the client binder.
-Notice only the commands we put inside this annotation will be received from the server.
+**Purpose:** Specify the client binder commands that we will use to notify the server.
+Only the commands placed inside this annotation will be sent to the server.

 **Note:** if the value of the annotation contains a value __"*"__ that means all of the commands are accepted for notifying the server.
 Example